isc-projects/kea/doc/sphinx/arm/classify.rst

 .. _classification-using-host-reservations:

-Using Static Host Reservations In Classification
+Using Static Host Reservations in Classification
 ================================================

 Classes can be statically assigned to the clients using techniques